ineffably/vibe-space-shooter/memory-bank/progress.md

 ## Evolution of Project Decisions

+- Extracted SideQuest framework from game code:
+  - Originally had game engine components mixed with game-specific code
+  - Identified reusable patterns and components that could form a separate framework
+  - Created a separate SideQuest directory structure at the root level
+  - Updated build configuration (tsconfig.json and vite.config.ts) to support the new structure
+  - Added path aliases for clean imports from the framework
+  - This separation provides a cleaner architecture and potential for framework reuse
 - Improved sound system with Howler.js:
   - Replaced HTML5 Audio API with Howler.js for more reliable audio playback
   - Simplified sound management with improved API and error handling